 Dr. Apprey, who joined the University in 1980 and has been involved in the successful recruitment and retention of minority students in the Medical School, taught both undergraduate and medical students, residents in psychiatry and psychology, and hospital chaplains, among others.
 He also has published extensively in three interrelated areas: conflict resolution and social change management; modern French and German philosophy; and child, adolescent and adult psychoanalysis.

-Dr. Apprey, who served as associate dean of diversity and student support in the Medical School until stepping down two years ago to pursue a second doctorate in executive management, is no stranger to the undergraduate experience and has long been a contributing member of the broader University community.
+Dr. Apprey, who holds a second doctorate in executive management, is no stranger to the undergraduate experience and has long been a contributing member of the broader University community.
 He has assisted Lampkin on a number of difficult Student Affairs issues, including leading mediation sessions between student groups regarding hate crimes.
 He served as a member of the President John T. Casteen III's Commission on Diversity and Equity, and prior to that he served on former President Robert M. O'Neil's task force that produced the document "audacious faith."